azuredevops619/microsoft-data-engineering-ilt-deploy/setup/04/README.md

     Click Yes to connect despite security certificate errors when prompted.

     ![The Yes button is highlighted.](media/rdp-connect-certificate.png "Remote Desktop Connection")

+Connection troubleshooting steps:
+1. Turn on/off the VPN.
+2. Reset Azure VM password, ask the instructor.

 ### Task 4: Create Azure Synapse Analytics workspace

+- If you have signed up for Azure with gmail/yahoo email ID then create an organizational user first with Owner rights on the subscription & Global admin rights on Azure AD.
+Create user <https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory> Ask the instructor to help with the rights.
+Login to Azure portal with the nrew user and use it this point onwards.

 1. Deploy the workspace through the following Azure ARM template (press the button below):